Top five best microwaves for 2020

-We recommend five Which?
-Best Buy microwaves that are quick and easy to use and won't let you down at mealtimes.
+We recommend five brilliant microwaves that are quick and easy to use, and won't let you down at mealtimes

-The best microwaves will heat and defrost food evenly, keeping your food moist and succulent.
-They also won't lose power if you heat several meals in a row.
+The best microwaves heat and defrost food quickly and evenly, keeping your meal moist and succulent.

 Just want to compare specific models or find the best for your budget?
 Head to our microwave reviews.